 Cheryl has been consistently recognized statewide as a Wisconsin Super Lawyer and nationally among the Best Lawyers in America.

-Attorney Montiho provides exceptional representation in criminal and family law matters.
-He clarifies each client’s objectives and gives expert recommendations in order to achieve those goals in and out of court.
-Attorney Montiho zealously represents his clients until a resolution is reached.
+Attorney Montiho provides zealous representation in criminal and family law matters.
+He clarifies each client’s objectives and gives expert recommendations to achieve those goals.

 Attorney Montiho is a native of Waukesha, a 2000 graduate of The Citadel, The Military College of South Carolina, and 2003 graduate of the University of Wisconsin Law School.

-While at The University of Wisconsin Law School he was a Judicial Intern for Chief Justice Shirley Abrahamson, served as a law clerk for the City of Madison, and also served as law clerk for a private practice in Madison, Wisconsin.
+While at The University of Wisconsin Law School he was a Judicial Intern for Chief Justice Shirley Abrahamson, served as a law clerk for Madison’s City Attorney, and served as law clerk in private practice in Madison, Wisconsin.

-Attorney Montiho enjoys volunteering at The Women’s Center, spending time with his wife, a public school teacher, and two daughters who attend Waukesha public schools and are active in gymnastics and dance.
+Attorney Montiho enjoys spending time with his wife, a public school teacher, and two daughters who attend Waukesha public schools and are active in gymnastics and dance.